JHU-PL-Lab/www-fpse/lecture/basic-modules.md

 - : int list = [4]
 ```

-* One thing potentially annoying here is the fact that we used a list gets exposed here
+* One thing potentially annoying here is the fact that we used a list to implement our set gets exposed here
  - But, we can use *type abstraction* to hide this; next topic

 #### Other ways to load a module into the top loop besides `dune utop`